Yves Sarault: Playing career

-In the off-season Sarault lives in Moncton, New Brunswick and plays occasionally with the Moncton Puck Wackers hockey club in the city's summer men's league, with his son Chris.

 Coaching career

 He joined the staff of Swiss club Lausanne HC as an assistant in 2014 and was promoted to the head coaching position during the 2017-18 season after the sacking of Dan Ratushny.
 On February 8, 2018, Sarault was relieved of his duties after five straight losses.

 On January 22, 2021, Sarault was named head coach of EHC Visp in the Swiss League (SL).
 He led the team to the playoffs but were swept in the quarterfinals by future SL champion, HC Ajoie.
 Sarault was not renewed as head coach following the 2020–21 season.

 Sarault working as a hockey analyst for the National League's official broadcaster, MySports, before returning to the coaching ranks in accepting the head coaching role with SCL Tigers of the NL on January 16, 2022.

 Personal life

 His daughter Courtney Sarault is a short track speed skater and has represented Canada at the 2022 Winter Olympics.